sensesir/sensor-firmware/readme.md

      * On completion open a Pull Request for it to be merged into development.
   * Use lowercase and kebab-case

+  After completing a block of work on your feature/refactor/bug-fix branch, push it to Github, and then open a Pull Request, with Josh Perry as the reviewer.
+It will then be reviewed and merged into development.
+Do not merge locally.

 ## Firmware functionality
 ---